avikuloff/upwd/README.md

 OPTIONS:
-    -L, --length <NUMBER>     Sets the required password length [default: 12] -E, --entropy <NUMBER>    Sets the minimum required password entropy (conflicts with --length)
+    -L, --length <NUMBER>     Sets the required password length [default: 12] -E, --entropy <NUMBER>    Sets the minimum required password entropy (conflicts with --length) -c, --count <NUMBER>      Number of passwords [default: 1]

+If you do not specify any flags [--uppercase, --lowercase, --digits, --symbols, --others], then uppercase, lowercase letters and digits will be used.
 ```
 ### Edit character sets
 Run program with `--config` flag, this will create a config file at `/path/to/config/dir/upwd/upwd.conf`.